-Studies include Environmental and Civil Engineering, Hydrology and Water Resources, Construction Management and Economics, Quantity Surveying, Building Surveying, Geoinformatics and Geographic Information Systems, Urban and Regional Planning and Project Management.
+Studies include Environmental and Civil Engineering, Hydrology and Water Resources, Construction Management and Economics, Quantity Surveying, Building Surveying, Geoinformatics and Geographic Information Systems and Project Management.

 The School prides itself on practising innovative teaching methods, with our graduates widely sought after due to the practical experience gained throughout their programs.
 We have developed strong links with industry and government bodies to ensure students gain relevant practical experience to complement their studies.